 We recommend checking each theater's website carefully to confirm the time and ticket price for the movie you want to see.

 Regal Entertainment Group runs a weekday family matinee series all summer long.
 Each tickets costs $1 for movies beginning at 10 a.m. on Tuesdays and Wednesdays.
-The same movies will play at all participating Regal Cinemas.
-There are participating locations in Seattle, Lynnwood, Redmond and Renton in the Puget Sound area.
-Note: Check the Regal website for exact dates and locations; several theaters in the region do not participate in Summer Movie Express.
+The same movies will play at all participating locations in the Puget Sound area, including Seattle, Bellevue, Redmond, Renton, Tukwila, Lynnwood, Everett, Mountlake Terrace, Bonney Lake, Lacey and more.
+Note: Check the Regal website for exact dates and locations; some Regal theaters in the region do not participate in Summer Movie Express.

 Cinemark Summer Movie Clubhouse, Bellevue: $1 morning matinees